 What I did have was a vision and a real drive to challenge the view of learning disabled adults.
 The right people turned up when I needed them and I really have SSE to thank for giving me the initial boost of confidence to go for it.

 How has the School for Social Entrepreneurs supported you?

-I remember the first day feeling a bit overwhelmed and in awe of many of the other students, but quickly realising no matter what the project, we have so much in common and many of our challenges are the same or similar.
+I remember the first day feeling a bit overwhelmed and in awe of many of the other students.
+But I soon realised that no matter what the project, we have so much in common and many of our challenges are the same or similar.
 Everyone is really happy to share, the good and the bad and this makes SSE a very powerful space.

 What are your plans for the future?

-This year we are focusing on three projects that we are starting.
+This year , we’re focusing on three new projects.
 We want to be able to employ learning disabled adults in our garden service, in our woodland enterprise and in our Horticulture service.